habedi/chilli/README.md

 - Supports generating automatic `--help` and `--version` output with custom sections
 - Uses a shared context to pass application state
 - Written in pure Zig with no external dependencies

-> [!IMPORTANT]
-> Chilli is in early development and is not yet ready for serious use.
-> The API is not stable and may change without notice.
-> Please use the [issues page](https://github.com/habedi/chilli/issues) to report bugs or request features.

 ---